lilym036/README-generator/sample/README.md

 - [Questions](#questions)

 ## Installation
-No installation steps at this time.
+None at this time

 ## Usage
-Open node index.js in the integrated terminal.
-This can be used to create README's on any project.
+Open node index.js

 ## License
 This project is covered under the following license: